Immunity (medicine): Active immunity

 When B cells and T cells are activated by a pathogen, memory B-cells and T- cells develop, and the primary immune response results.
 Throughout the lifetime of an animal, these memory cells will "remember" each specific pathogen encountered, and can mount a strong secondary response if the pathogen is detected again.
 The primary and secondary responses were first described in 1921 by English immunologist Alexander Glenny although the mechanism involved was not discovered until later.
 This type of immunity is both active and adaptive because the body's immune system prepares itself for future challenges.
 Active immunity often involves both the cell-mediated and humoral aspects of immunity as well as input from the innate immune system.

 Naturally acquired

-Naturally acquired active immunity occurs when a person is exposed to a live pathogen and develops a primary immune response, which leads to immunological memory.
-Many disorders of immune system function can affect the formation of active immunity such as immunodeficiency(both acquired and congenital forms) and immunosuppression.
+Naturally acquired active immunity occurs as the result of surviving an infection.
+When a person is exposed to a live pathogen and develops a primary immune response, this leads to immunological memory.
+Many disorders of immune system function can affect the formation of active immunity, such as immunodeficiency (both acquired and congenital forms) and immunosuppression.